 Batu's eyes followed the path of Taban's sword.
 He braced himself for the impact, but, at the last possible moment, Batu reached out and yanked the sword from Uchi's hand.
 He raised it above his head.

 The wooden blades clashed together.
 A painful wave of vibration jarred down Batu's arm.
 He managed to keep his grip on the hilt, but the impact seemed to catch Taban by surprise.
-His blade deflected away.
-He lurched sideways and stumbled to the ground.
+His blade deflected away, and he lurched sideways and stumbled to the ground.

 Batu hardly noticed.
 The weight of the sword in his right hand, while his left hand remained empty, was intolerable.
 His chest tightened, and his breathing quickened.
 Unbidden images barged into his mind.
 His sister's face, tears streaming down her cheeks, and his aunt screaming in agony.